We compared unlimited data phone plans to find the best one for you

 HD video vs. SD video

 Sprint includes 1080p high-definition video streaming in its plan.
-However, Verizon only includes 720p HD video in its "beyondunlimited" and "aboveunlimited" plans.
-T-Mobile One, AT&T Unlimited Choice Enhanced and Verizon "gounlimited" plans limit video streaming to 480p standard definition (think DVD quality).
+Verizon includes 720p HD video in its "beyondunlimited" and "aboveunlimited" plans but not its entry level plan.
+T-Mobile One, AT&T Unlimited &More and Verizon "gounlimited" plans limit video streaming to 480p standard definition (think DVD quality).
+That means the WatchTV service you get on AT&T's Unlimited &More plan only streams shows at standard definition.

 Verizon's "prepaidunlimited" and T-Mobile's One Prepaid unlimited plans also limit video streaming to 480p standard definition.

-Note: Editors' note: This article was originally published on Feb.
-13, 2017.
-Since that time, AT&T, Sprint, T-Mobile and Verizon all announced multiple changes to their unlimited data plans.
-The information below reflects the prices and features of unlimited plans as of June 21, 2018.